-It is not a little surprising that nearly seventy years should have elasped and no energetic attempt have been made to preserve in memorials, the recollection of the two military Chiefs who commanded the opposing armies in that battle which transferred Canada to the British Empire, and in the midst of which contest, both of them received their mortal stroke.
+It is not a little surprising that nearly seventy years should have elapsed and no energetic attempt have been made to preserve in prominent memorials, the recollect. tion of the two military Chiefs who commanded the opposing armies in that battle which transferred Canada to the British Empire, and in the midst of which contest, both of them received their mortal stroke.

-At the corner of Palace and St John streets, stands a wooden statue of Wolfe, in his military costume; and as persons testify from traditional statements, it retains much similitude to that genetadel, of the statements, it retains much similitude to that general's countenance.
+At the corner of Palace and St. John streets, stands a wooden statue of Wolfe, in his military costume; and as persons testify from traditional statements, it retains much similitude to that general's countenance.